 Elderly man with Babesia infection getting blood pressure tested.

-In their study “Trust the Process: Prolonged Babesia Parasitemia in an Elderly Man with Asplenia from the American Midwest,” Ivancich and colleagues describe an 89-year-old man with multiple comorbidities and splenectomy, who required 8 weeks of treatment for his Babesia infection to clear.¹
+Babesia asplenia is one of the most dangerous combinations in tick-borne disease.
+In their study “Trust the Process: Prolonged Babesia Parasitemia in an Elderly Man with Asplenia from the American Midwest,” Ivancich and colleagues describe an 89-year-old man with multiple comorbidities and splenectomy, who required 8 weeks of treatment for his Babesia infection to clear.

 The man was evaluated after a fall at home.
 Prior to the fall, he reportedly had a fever for 2 to 3 days, a loss of appetite, and generalized weakness for one week.